Things to Do in Long Beach, CA

 Visiting Tips and Hours

-After you’ve let the garden’s small details settle, plan your visit so you get the most from its quiet layout and programs.
-You’ll find the 1.3-acre Earl Burns Miller Japanese Garden on the CSU Long Beach campus, where koi ponds, waterfalls, bonsai and layered plantings invite slow, deliberate observation.
-Admission is typically free for students and staff; general admission runs about $5, with senior and child discounts.
-The garden’s public hours are Tuesday–Sunday, 8 a.m.–4 p.m., with extended summer hours.
-Workshops and events appear regularly, offering chances to learn and connect.
+You’ll find the 1.3-acre Earl Burns Miller Japanese Garden on the CSU Long Beach campus, where koi ponds, waterfalls, bonsai, and layered plantings invite slow, deliberate observation.
+Admission runs about $5 for the general public, with discounts for seniors and children.
+CSULB students and staff enter free.
+The garden’s public hours run Tuesday through Sunday, 8 a.m. to 4 p.m., with extended summer hours.

 Bike Along the Shoreline and Belmont Shore